nagas1226/VSCodeCursorKeyBindings/README.md

 - `Shift + Alt + O`: Scroll the page down while selecting.

 By using these shortcuts, you can efficiently edit your code without having to move your hands away from the keyboard's home position.

-The above explanation covers the keybinding settings and usage for cursor movement in VSCode.
-Apply the configuration file correctly and enjoy efficient coding.